easytaxibr/newrelic_activemq/README.md

 ## What is it?

-This project was created to monitor ActiveMQ.
-The main idea is to consume ActiveMQ stats page (`/admin/xml/queues.jsp`) and send it to Newrelic.
+This is a Newrelic plugin used to monitor ActiveMQ.
+The main idea is to parse ActiveMQ stats (`/admin/xml/queues.jsp`) and send them to Newrelic.

-By now, the metrics sent are:
+Currently, we send the following metrics:
  - Total number of consumers
  - Total queue size
- - Jobs enqueued on the last minute
+ - Jobs enqueued in the last minute
- - Jobs dequeued on the last minute
+ - Jobs dequeued in the last minute

-## Installing
+## Installation

-The installation process is a simple download of the last release, uncompress on the desired folder.
+Simply download the latest release and uncompress it in the desired folder.
 Ex:

 ```
 $ wget https://github.com/easytaxibr/newrelic_activemq/archive/0.0.1.tar.gz